awsdocs/amazon-sumerian-user-guide/doc-source/scene-posteffects.md

-# Configuring Post Processing Effects for Your Amazon Sumerian Scene<a name="scene-posteffects"></a>
+# Configuring Post\-Processing Effects for Your Amazon Sumerian Scene<a name="scene-posteffects"></a>

-In the post effects panel it is possible to create a stack of effects, affecting the final render composition\.
-Post effect layers applied as render passes by the Sumerian engine\.
+In the post effects section of the inspector panel, you can add rendering effects like antialiasing and motion blur\.
+Post effects are not compatible with VR mode\.

 **To add post effects**